 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) revised the Emergency Shelter Grants program and renamed the program the Emergency Solutions Grants (ESG) program.
-The HEARTH Act also codified in law the Continuum of Care (CoC) planning process that is part of HUD’s annual application for funding of programs and services that assist homeless persons.
+The HEARTH Act also codified the Continuum of Care (CoC) planning process that is part of HUD’s annual application for funding of programs and services that assist homeless persons.
 Here is our ESG and CoC Policy manual.

 If you have a question or would like to request more information, please call 503-655-8591.

 *Consolidated Annual Performance and Evaluation Report